BBurgarella/FEMSoft/README.md

 - It would be fun to parallelize this code but I didn't have time yet

 # How to use it
-The binary file available in the bin/release file should be all you need if you only want to play with a FE Model To create a model, you have to use a text file named **Model.ent** (the ability to use different names will be implemented later) This file defines the mesh class that builds and stores the model .
+The binary file available in the bin/release folder should be all you need if you only want to play with a FE Model To create a model, you have to use a text file named **Model.ent** (the ability to use different names will be implemented later) This file defines the mesh class that builds and stores the model and should be placed in the same folder as the .exe.
 Such a file should be as follow:
 ```
 #### Simple model to test the mesher ####